FOR IMMEDIATE RELEASE

 The budget request supports and expands the provision of health care services and public health programs for American Indians and Alaska Natives.
 It includes these approximate increases:

-- $35 million to help purchase health care from the private sector through the Contract Health Services program, which is under proposal to be called the Purchased/Referred Care program.
+- $35 million to help purchase health care from the private sector through the Purchased/Referred Care (PRC) program, which is under proposal to be called the Purchased/Referred Care program.

 - $77.3 million to support staffing and operating costs at new and replacement facilities.